Federated Learning with Heterogeneous Differential Privacy: Theoretical Derivations for Federated Linear Regression

-\end{theorem} \begin{proof} Follows by observing Lemma \ref{convergence_LR}, which states that the algorithm converges to the global and local FeO2 objectives, then by Lemma \ref{opt_global_estimate} and Lemma \ref{opt_personalized_estimate}, which state that the solution to the FeO2 objective is the Bayes optimal solution for both global and local objectives. \end{proof}
+\end{theorem} \begin{proof} Follows by observing Lemma \ref{convergence_LR}, which states that the algorithm converges to the global and local FedHDP objectives, then by Lemma \ref{opt_global_estimate} and Lemma \ref{opt_personalized_estimate}, which state that the solution to the FedHDP objective is the Bayes optimal solution for both global and local objectives. \end{proof}